Public Imagery and Data Layers

 In this article:

 Landcover data from ESA WorldCover

 Public Truecolor imagery in Lens

 We automatically provide available public remote sensing data to all Lens users at no cost.
 This includes 1-meter resolution USDA NAIP aerial flyover data going back to approximately 2003, as well as 10-meter resolution Sentinel-2 imagery from the European Space Agency.
-Like the imagery you can order through the Lens Library, this is Truecolor imagery, which means that it displays ground conditions in a natural color palette, similar to what humans observe.
+Like the imagery you can order through the imagery order pane, this is Truecolor imagery, which means that it displays ground conditions in a natural color palette, similar to what humans observe.
 Selecting Higher Resolution or Higher Frequency Truecolor from the Layer dropdown will display the corresponding images in the Date dropdown.

 In addition to the red, green, and blue bands used to create the truecolor layers, we also pull other bands from our public imagery sources.
 These bands, or wavelengths, can provide insight into changing ecological conditions on the ground.
 We provide four index layers in Lens, meaning that they are calculated from remote sensing data reflectance values and can be quantified.
 These relate to vegetation vigor and water presence on the landscape.
 These indices are available on a weekly time scale, in the case of Sentinel-2 data, and less frequently for NAIP data.
 Selecting an index layer from the Layer dropdown will display the corresponding captures in the Date dropdown.